juhasev/sample-ninja-help/email-editor.md

 ### Email Subject
 Enter the email subject to this field

+> The email subject is the first thing the recipient sees.
+Always use different subject lines to keep your email more engaging.

 ### Personalizing content
 The following substitution variables can be inserted into all emails